apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

 Now, we have the following known bootstrap plugins.
 * Plugin of JDK HttpURLConnection.
 Agent is compatible with JDK 1.6+
+* Plugin of JDK Callable and Runnable.
+Agent is compatible with JDK 1.6+

 ## Advanced Features
 * Set the settings through system properties for config file override.
 Read [setting override](Setting-override.md).